indahcf/WEBGIS/readme.rst

-# webgis
+# Web Based Geographic Information System for School Mapping in Purwokerto

-## What is a Website Based Exam Information and Monitoring System?
+## What is a Web Based Geographic Information System for School Mapping in Purwokerto?

 Website Based Exam Monitoring and Information System is an information system that aims to simplify the exam monitoring process at the Faculty of Engineering, Universitas Jenderal Soedirman.